joelstephen97/sentiment-analysis/README.md

 The Flask server will start running on http://localhost:3000/.

 Use an API testing tool like Postman or send HTTP requests to the server to perform sentiment analysis on news articles.
 The API supports the following parameters:

+country (optional): The 2-letter ISO 3166-1 code of the country you want to get headlines for.
+Possible options: ae ar at au be bg br ca ch cn  co cu cz de eg fr gb gr hk hu id ie il in it jp kr lt lv ma mx my ng nl no nz ph pl pt ro rs ru sa se sg si sk th tr tw ua us ve za
-    country (optional): Two-letter country code (e.g., us, gb, in).
-If not specified, defaults to us. category (optional): News category (e.g., business, sports, technology).
+If not specified, defaults to us.

+category (optional): News category Possible options: business entertainment general health science sports technology.

 Example usage: